rikcip0/TransitionPathsMC/readme.txt

 TODO:

+PathsMCAnalysis/singleRunAnalysis:
+-improve linear fits to take only linear parts and all the linear parts -implement what is needed to do jackknife on TI

 PathsMCAnalysis/singleMultiRunAnalysis:
--implement linear fit over N to extract free energy barrier -do jackknife on TI to correctly compute errors on k -extract and use best k for each graph and thermoydnamic setting -correct the plot of Z curves in terms of rescaled betas -improve thermodynamic integration data curve by curve fucntion -do a check on the Chi square of quantities to be plotted
+-do jackknife on TI to correctly compute errors on k -consider errors on k to fit over N to extract free energy barrier -correct the plot of Z curves in terms of rescaled betas -do a check on the Chi square of quantities to be plotted -extract and use best k for each graph and thermoydnamic setting -improve thermodynamic integration data curve by curve fucntion

 Graphs:
 -implement real graphs generation and acquisition by simulation code -implement power-law graphs generation and acquisition by simulation code

-PathsMCAnalysis/singleRunAnalysis:
--improve linear fits to take only linear parts and all the linear parts -see autocorrelation of energy for thermodynamic integration -implement what is needed to do jackknife on TI

 Parallel tempering: